- Fermentation chiller temperature to -35℃

 - Glycol coolant flow rate up to 450LPM

-- All models and cooling capacity are available
+- All models & cooing capacity are available

 Fermentation chiller made by TopChiller is specially designed for cooling fermentation process and mixers.

-This kind of fermentation chiller has an inbuilt water tank as an open loop system.
-We call this is the buffer tank inside chiller.
+This kind of fermentation chiller has an inbuilt water tank as an open-loop system.
+We call this is the buffer tank inside the chiller.
 But the built-in glycol water pump is a must.

 The fermentation chillers designed and manufactured by TopChiller are always used in some special industrial applications like fermentation process in cooling the wort, controlling fermentation crash cooling vessels, prepackaging in breweries and beers.

-Other applications include product storage such as cold stabilization, room cooling for wineries, fermentation control, cold chilling the juice, cold storage of the final product for beverage and drinking.
+Other applications of fermentation chillers include product storage such as cold stabilization, room cooling for wineries, fermentation control, cold chilling the juice, cold storage of the final product for beverage, and drinking.